Shannon Watts: United Airlines

+Politics

+Watts is a member of the Democratic Party.
+She has been described as a "Midwestern, liberal, White woman" by The Washington Post, and a centrist by The Intercept.

+In March 2020, she campaigned with presidential candidate Joe Biden in Ohio.
+In July 2024, Watts organized a Zoom call named "White Women: Answer the Call" to raise funds on behalf of the Kamala Harris presidential campaign.
+Around 200,000 supporters attended the call, including figures such as Pink, Glennon Doyle, Megan Rapinoe and Senator Kirsten Gillibrand.
+The event raised $11 million for the campaign.
+The Cut said the event "received backlash for its focus on such a privileged demographic."

+In August 2025, Watts donated money to Gavin Newsom's California Proposition 50 campaign, saying, "I have been waiting for Democrats to meet the moment and to show some fight and to stand up to this administration that is so clearly wanting to be authoritarian."
+That October, she condemned an AI-generated advertisement by Andrew Cuomo's mayoral campaign that depicted "criminals for Zohran Mamdani", saying it was "so gross and full of racist stereotypes, including a Black man dressed like a pimp trafficking a car full of white women.
+Cuomo needs to be thrown in the ash heap of history."

+Watts supported Haley Stevens for the 2026 U.S. Senate election in Michigan.
+In July 2026, she asserted that Abdul El-Sayed's criticisms of Stevens and Mallory McMorrow were "sexist", a characterization which The Intercept stated had "little evidence beyond their respective genders".

+Israel

+According to The Intercept, Watts is known for targeting critics of Israel on social media.
+The Times of San Diego has described her as "oppos[ing] Democrats accepting AIPAC money" and condemning AIPAC as a "right wing, pro-Netanyahu organization".
+In 2023, Watts signed an open letter thanking then-President Biden for supporting Israel following the October 7 attacks and a statement condemning alleged sexual violence by Hamas during the attacks.

 Writing

 Watts is the author of the 2019 book Fight Like a Mother: How a Grassroots Movement Took on the Gun Lobby and Why Women Will Change the World.
-The book’s foreword was written by actress Julianne Moore, who is also the founding chair of the Everytown Creative Council.
+The book's foreword was written by actress Julianne Moore, who is also the founding chair of the Everytown Creative Council.
 Watts also blogs on Medium about her work and the victories achieved by Moms Demand Action volunteers.
 Watts is also active on Twitter, where she has more than 500,000 followers.
-She has also appeared as a commentator on MSNBC, CNN, CBS and NPR and written opinion pieces for Elle, Refinery29, Time.com, Newsweek and Marie Claire, among others.
+She has also appeared as a commentator on MS NOW, CNN, CBS and NPR and written opinion pieces for Elle, Refinery29, Time, Newsweek and Marie Claire, among others.

 Personal life

 Since starting Moms Demand Action, Watts has lived in Indiana, Colorado and California.
 She is the mother of five children.
 In her book, Watts wrote that she was enrolled in a yoga teacher training course when she founded Moms Demand Action.
 She is a Buddhist who practices yoga and meditates at least once a day.